wolftype/versor/README.md

 I first developed _Versor_ while reading "Geometric Algebra for Computer Science" by Leo Dorst, Daniel Fontijne, and Stephen Mann.
 It's a fantastic book and if you're reading this you should also consider reading that.

+License
+---
-Built to aid in my modelling of organic forms, the initial development was funded in large part by the Olivia Long Converse Fellowship for Botanic research, courtesy of the Graduate Division at the University of California in Santa Barbara.
-Currently supported by the Robert W. Deutsch Foundation, this software is under a UC Regents General Public License.
-Feel free to use and distribute as long as copyrights and credits are maintained.
+Built to aid in my modelling of organic forms, the initial development was partially funded by the Olivia Long Converse Fellowship for Botanic research, courtesy of the Graduate Division at the University of California in Santa Barbara.
+Currently it is supported by the Robert W. Deutsch Foundation, and under a UC Regents General Public License.
+Feel free to use and distribute for **noncommercial** use as long as copyrights and credits are maintained.
+For commercial use, a licensing agreement will be necessary.

 ---